adobe/aepsdk-assurance-android/README.md

 | [Core extensions](https://github.com/adobe/aepsdk-core-android)                      | The Mobile Core represents the foundation of the Adobe Experience Platform mobile SDK.               |

+## Documentation

+Additional documentation for usage can be found under the [Documentation](Documentation) directory.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.